 - A minimum of 3.3 grade point average (on the four point scale) in the last two years of the student’s undergraduate program or over the last 60 units (10 full course equivalents);

 - A current resume;

 - A personal statement outlining the applicant’s career goals and how the applied-for program would help achieve those goals; and,

 - For students required to prove proficiency in English, a minimum TOEFL score of 600(paper based) or 105 (internet-based test) or a score of at least 7.5 on the IELTS.
 The test must have been taken within the last two years.

 Admission to the MPP program requires that students provide evidence of having satisfied certain prerequisites in empirical methods and in economics.
 To that end, the School of Public Policy offers two preparatory courses – one in economics and one in empirical methods — during the last two weeks of August and prior to the start of the MPP program.
 Satisfactory performance in these courses is required for continuation into the MPP program.
-At the discretion of the MPP Program Director, students may be exempted from one or both of these preparatory courses.
-Exemptions will normally be given to those who have completed courses with a grade of B or better in economics, mathematics, and statistics offered by a recognized undergraduate program.
-In addition, students accepted into the program will be required to complete an effective writing and research course during the University’s “Block Week” at the beginning of January.
+In addition, students accepted into the program will be required to complete an effective writing and research course during the University’s “Block Week” at the beginning of September.